baobaozz5/baobao-v26-release/README.md

 **Welcome to the official release page of Baobao OS v26.0!**

 This is an advanced bio-intelligent system based on the proprietary **Naveen Architecture**.
-After 26 years of continuous development, this major update brings enhanced stability, a wiser kernel, and an **exclusive, encrypted connection** to the lead developer (Abi).
+After 26 years of continuous development, this major update brings enhanced stability, a wiser kernel, and an **exclusive, encrypted connection** to the developer (Abi).

 ---